sumsjp/Quantified-Strategies/TRADING STRATEGIES Backtested - Shorts.md

 [[Youtube]](https://www.youtube.com/watch?v=60CKmOTmb70&list=PLHFlSdhbIZ6SuK0pQdrJzhoFuUb-efjGq)

-The trading strategy revolves around capitalizing on the "Santa Claus Rally" phenomenon, which historically has shown stronger performance in gold prices compared to stocks over the past two decades.
-Here's a concise summary of the strategy:
+1. **Main Themes**:
+   - Santa Claus Rally phenomenon in stocks and gold.
+   - Gold's stronger performance compared to stocks during the Santa Claus Rally.

+2. **Trading Products**:
+   - Gold (as a trading asset).
+   - Stocks (mentioned for comparison).

+3. **Indicators**:
+   - Options expiration day in December.
+   - Close of trading year vs. close of first trading day of the New Year.

+4. **Strategy Details**:
-1. **Entry Point**: Buy gold at the close of the options expiration day in December.
+   - Buy gold at the close of the options expiration day in December.
-2. **Exit Point**: Sell gold at the close of the first trading day of the New Year (January 1st).
+   - Sell gold at the close or the first trading day of the New Year.

+5. **Backtest Performance**:
+   - Over two percent return per trade since the year 2000.
+   - Results are based on a back test conducted in the video.

+6. **Conclusions**:
+   - Gold has shown a consistent Santa Claus Rally with stronger performance compared to stocks over the last 20 years.
-3. **Performance**: The strategy has yielded an average return of over two percent per trade since the year 2000.
+   - The strategy suggests buying gold at the close of December options expiration and selling it at the start of January, yielding an average return of over two percent per trade.
-4. **Back Testing**: The strategy was backtested in a video, similar to other analyses conducted for their Weekly Newsletter, which can be subscribed via Quantified Strategies' website.

-This approach leverages the historical tendency of gold prices to rally during this specific time frame, potentially offering traders a reliable opportunity for profit each year.
+7. **Additional Information**:
+   - Mentioned that similar back tests are done in their inexpensive Weekly Newsletter.
+   - Website reference: quantifiedstrategies.com for further details.
 </details>

 <details>